mhorga/mhorga.github.io/_posts/2016-03-28-ray-tracing-in-a-swift-playground-part-2.markdown

 ---
 Let's continue working on our `ray tracer` and pick up where we left off last week.
 I want to thank `Caroline`, `Jessy`, `Jeff` and `Mike` for providing valuable feedback and performance improvement suggestions while working on this project.

 First, as usual, we will do some code cleanup.
 In the first part we used the __vec3.swift__ class because we wanted to understand the underlying data structures and operations between them, however, there is already a framework called __simd__ which helps us do all the `math` we need.
 So rename `vec3.swift` to __ray.swift__ since this class will only contain code related to the `ray` struct.
 Next, delete the `vec3` struct as well as all the operations at the end.
-You should only retain the __ray__ struct, as well as the __color__ and __hit_sphere__ functions.
+You should only retain the __ray__ struct, as well as the __color__ function.

 Next, import the __simd__ framework and then replace `vec3` with __float3__ everywhere inside this file, and after that go to __pixel.swift__ and repeat this last step in there as well.
 We are now officially depending on __float3__ only!
 While still in the `pixel.swift` we need to address one more concern: passing the array between the two functions makes the rendering quite slow.
 Here is how to time your code in the playground: